Skip to content

 Shipping DTC with an e-Commerce store

 There are over 90,000 searches for unboxing videos every year.
 Your winery can make a customer smile in plenty of ways that don’t involve a box.
-Include a handwritten note, a coupon or special offer, or even a small gift.
+Include a handwritten note, coupon, special offer, or even a small gift.

 Create a complete kit that complements your wine.
 Smaller items usually add little to shipment costs if implemented correctly.